CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 **Carp's Tale.** Qelline's ten-year-old son, Carp, is a spirited and curious young mousekin.
 Carp is captivated by the idea of becoming an adventurer and shares a fascinating story.
 He mentions that while he was playing in the woods near Rozen Manor, he stumbled upon a concealed tunnel in a thicket.
 During his discovery, a couple of "big, menacing bandits" emerged from the tunnel, engaging with Lavender Lancers in the vicinity.
 Thankfully, Carp managed to remain concealed from their view, but the situation was precarious.
 Carp believes that the bandits maintain a hidden lair beneath the old manor house.
 He can either guide the characters to the tunnel's entrance or provide them with directions.
 This tunnel leads directly to area 8 in the Lavender Lancer hideout.

 **Quest: Reidoth the Druid.** Qelline and Reidoth, a druid, share a longstanding friendship.
-If Qelline deduces that the characters are in search of specific locations such as Mountainmaw Castle or Tide Echo Cavern, she suggests they visit Reidoth for assistance since he possesses extensive knowledge of the land.
+If Qelline deduces that the characters are in search of specific locations such as Mountainmaw Castle or Tide Echo Tunnels, she suggests they visit Reidoth for assistance since he possesses extensive knowledge of the land.
 Qelline informs the characters that Reidoth recently embarked on a journey to the Lumgrove ruins, located just west of the Highmount Wood.
 These ruins are situated approximately fifty miles northwest of Tuntin.
 She provides detailed directions to help the characters locate this place.
 If the party pursues this quest, refer to the "Ruins of Lumgrove" section for further information.

 ### Shrine of the Moon